 Safeguarding

 We embrace its responsibility to develop, implement and monitor policies and procedures to safeguard the welfare of children and adults at risk.
-We have a comprehensive safeguarding policy and procedure which all staff and elected members are expected to read and work within.
-We work within multi-agency partnerships namely the Derbyshire Safeguarding Adults Board and the Derby and Derbyshire Safeguarding Children Partnership to protect and safeguard people, this includes complying with the safeguarding policies and procedures for adults and children.
+We have a comprehensive Safeguarding Policy and Procedures which all staff and Elected Members are expected to read and work within.
+We work within multi-agency partnerships namely the Derbyshire Safeguarding Adults Board and the Derby and Derbyshire Safeguarding Children Partnership to protect and safeguard people, this includes complying with the Safeguarding policies and procedures for adults and children.
+More information about modern slavery is also made available in the Derby and Derbyshire Safeguarding Adults Board Practice Guidance.

-HR / employment policies and practices
+Human resources / employment policies and practices

 We remain highly committed to advancing equality, eradicating unfair treatment, and promoting good relations across and between all our communities.
 We have clear and rigorous HR policies and procedures and high standards for employees that minimise the risk of any form of modern slavery existing within the organisation.

-We have procedures and policies in place on all major employment issues, for example, disciplinary, grievance, harassment and bullying, code of conduct, confidential reporting procedures, as well as other policies that support fair treatment of employees including attendance management and ill health capability, performance capability, staff appraisals and recruitment and selection.
+We have procedures and policies in place on all major employment issues – for example, disciplinary, grievance, harassment and bullying, code of conduct, confidential reporting procedures, as well as other policies that support fair treatment of employees including attendance management and ill health capability, performance capability, staff appraisals and recruitment and selection.

 Our recruitment policy and processes are transparent and reviewed regularly.
 This includes robust procedures for vetting new employees, which ensures they are able to confirm their identities and qualification (where necessary) and they are paid directly into an appropriate, personal bank account.
 To comply with legislation all prospective employees are asked to supply evidence of their eligibility to work in the UK.
 References are also requested and followed up.
 We use a job evaluation scheme, thereby ensuring that all employees are paid fairly and equitably.
 All new and changed jobs are evaluated by a panel of trained evaluators including trade union representatives.